grvsmth/languagelab/README.md

 * Install Python dependencies: `pip install -r requirements.txt`
 * Install the Javascript and CSS dependencies:
   `npm install --prefix=languagelab/static`
+* Create a database and a database user with rights to that database
 * Copy `languagelab/django_environ_empty.py` to `languagelab/django_environ.py`
 * Edit `languagelab/django_environ.py` and fill in the details of your installation, including the database